jamesmontemagno/InAppBillingPlugin/docs/PurchaseNonConsumable.md

 Task<InAppBillingPurchase> PurchaseAsync(string productId, ItemType itemType, IInAppBillingVerifyPurchase verifyPurchase = null);
 ```

-On Android you must call `FinalizeAndAcknowlegeAsync` within 3 days when a purchase is validated.
+On Android you must call `FinalizePurchaseAsync` within 3 days when a purchase is validated.
 Please read the [Android documentation on Pending Transactions](https://developer.android.com/google/play/billing/integrate#pending) for more information.

 On iOS you must also call